Experience Indiana in Hendricks County

 5. Shopping in Plainfield

 The Shops at Perry Crossing in Plainfield are open seven days a week and have all your shopping and dining needs.
 There is even an AMC 18-screen movie theatre and the Courtyard by Marriott Indianapolis Plainfield is located on-site.
-Occasionally events are held here, like movie night in the summer and holiday festivities in the winter.
+Occasionally The Shops hold events, like movie nights in the summer and holiday festivities in the winter.

 6. Get a tenderloin and sugar cream pie at Oasis Diner

 Plainfield is located right off of the Historic National Road, or US Route 40 – one of Indiana’s great scenic highways!
 Visiting Plainfield is a great opportunity to cruise along the National Road and take in some of the sites and spots along US Route 40.
 One of those stops is the popular Oasis Diner, one of five of the last remaining historical diners on US 40 between Maryland and Illinois.

-The historic 1950s Oasis Diner is known for its tenderloins (and Indiana classic), Oasis burger, handcrafted sodas, and homemade pies.
+The historic 1950s Oasis Diner is known for its tenderloins (an Indiana classic), Oasis burger, handcrafted sodas, and homemade pies.